ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/src/pages/server-side-model-row-stores/index.md

 <grid-example title='Full Store' name='full-store' type='generated' options='{ "enterprise": true, "modules": ["serverside"] }'></grid-example>

 [[note]]
-| At this point you might be wondering the advantage of the Full store with just using
+| At this point you might be wondering what’s the advantage of using the Full store versus
 | the standard [Client-Side Row Model](../client-side-model/).
 | The difference is when Row Grouping, the children of the row groups are loaded as the
 | groups are expanded.
 For Client-Side Row Model, all data needs to be loaded up front.